bbatsov/emacsredux/_posts/2026-03-08-customizing-font-lock-in-the-age-of-tree-sitter.md

 You can also call it interactively with `M-x treesit-font-lock-recompute-features` to experiment in the current buffer before committing to a configuration.

-This is something that was hard to do cleanly in the old regex world.
-You'd have to dig into `font-lock-keywords`, figure out which entries corresponded to which syntactic elements, and surgically remove them.
-With Tree-sitter, it's a declarative list of names.
+This used to be hard in the old regex world -- you'd have to dig into `font-lock-keywords`, figure out which entries corresponded to which syntactic elements, and surgically remove them.
+Emacs 29 improved the situation with `font-lock-ignore`, which lets you declaratively suppress specific font-lock rules by mode, face, or regexp.
+Still, the Tree-sitter approach is arguably
+cleaner: features are named groups designed for exactly this kind of cherry-picking, rather than an escape hatch bolted on after the fact.

 ## Customizing Faces